Oral Surgery & Extractions in Atlanta

 Your last set of molars will typically emerge during your late teens or early twenties.
 These are your wisdom teeth.
 If these teeth do not fully erupt into the mouth because of blockage from other teeth, we call them “impacted.”
 Impacted wisdom teeth may cause infection or damage to other teeth and bone.

-Dr. Padolsky extracts wisdom teeth one side at a time so patients will still have one side of their mouth to chew with while the other side recovers.
+Dr. Padolsky performs oral surgery by extracting wisdom teeth one side at a time so patients will still have one side of their mouth to chew with while the other side recovers.
 Because of Dr. Padolsky’s minimally invasive extraction techniques, many of his patients don’t need to take pain medication afterwards.

-Apicoectomy to salvage a root canal gone bad
+Apicoectomy surgery to salvage a root canal gone bad

 An apicoectomy, or root end surgery, is a procedure in which the root tip of a tooth is removed and then a filling is prepared to seal the end of the tooth root.
-It is usually needed when a conventional root canal therapy fails and a re-treatment is unsuccessful or is not advised.
+This surgery is needed when a conventional root canal therapy fails and a re-treatment is unsuccessful or is not advised.

 Sometimes a patient may get a re-infection of a root canal therapy done in the past, or there may have been additional canals in the tooth that were missed or not adequately treated.
 Sometimes doing a second root canal procedure on the infected tooth may solve the problem.
 However, if Dr. Padolsky determines that performing a second root canal procedure will not clear up the infection, he will perform an apicoectomy.